OpenHarmony: Development

+The operating system is oriented towards the Internet of things (IoT) and embedded devices market with a diverse range of device support, including smartphones, tablets, smart TVs, smart watches, personal computers, industrial robots, aerospace equipment such as satellites, and other smart devices.

+In January 2026, OpenHarmony open source foundation OS platform has over one billion devices with contributors exceeding ten thousand contributors with more than five hundred hardware partners.

 OpenHarmony Application Binary Interface (ABI) ensures compatibility across various OpenHarmony powered devices with diverse set of chipset instruction set platforms.

 HDC (OpenHarmony Device Connector) is a command-line tool tailored for developers working with OpenHarmony devices.
 The BM command tool component of HDC tool is used to facilitate debugging by developers.
 After entering in the HDC shell command, the BM tool can be utilised.

 Like HarmonyOS, OpenHarmony uses App Pack files suffixed with .app, also known as APP files on AppGallery and third party distribution application stores on OpenHarmony-based and non-OpenHarmony operating systems such as Linux-based Unity Operating System which is beneficial for interoperability and compatibility.
 Each App Pack has one or more HarmonyOS Ability Packages (HAP) containing code for their abilities, resources, libraries, and a JSON file with configuration information.

 While incorporating the OpenHarmony layer for running the APP files developed based on HarmonyOS APIs, the operating system utilizes the main Linux kernel for bigger memory devices, as well as the RTOS-based LiteOS kernel for smaller memory-constrained devices, as well as add-ons, custom kernels in distros in the Kernel Abstract Layer (KAL) subsystem that is not kernel dependent nor instruction set dependent.
 For webview applications, it incorporates ArkWeb software engine as of API 11 release at system level for security enhancing Chromium Embedded Framework nweb software engine that facilitated Blink-based Chromium in API 5.

 Unlike with open-source Android operating system with countless third-party dependency packages repeatedly built into the apps at a disadvantage when it comes to fragmentation.
 The OpenHarmony central repositories with the Special Interest Group at OpenAtom governance provides commonly used third-party public repositories for developers in the open-source environment which brings greater interoperability and compatibility with OpenHarmony-based operating systems.
 Apps can leverage many built-in third-party dependencies, such as Chromium, Unity and Unreal Engine.
 This greatly reduces the system ROM requirements.